naxelauk/abcgames-code-of-conduct/code_of_conduct.md

 - Sustained disruption games, such as caused by excessive noise ~~- Other conduct that is inappropriate for a professional audience including people of many different backgrounds~~

-(The two items above are struck out because they did not seem appropriate for our community.
-We **do** allow sexual language and imagery so long as it is appropriate and consensual.
+(Several items above are struck out because they did not seem appropriate for our community.
+We **do** allow sexual language and imagery so long as it is appropriate and the recipients consent to it.
 It should be noted that in the middle of a game people cannot easily walk away so attendees should err on the side of caution)

 It should be noted that physical contact or sexual attention is allowable behaviour but only when not unwelcome.
 If there is any doubt then you should determine this first.